 9. DownEast sells Pottery Barn “seconds” for extra cheap.

 Want Pottery Barn goods at rock bottom prices?
 DownEast sells Pottery Barn “seconds,” or items that have been returned to Pottery Barn that Pottery Barn can’t sell, either because it’s been discontinued or because the item was personalized.

 You can score some crazy savings, up to 80%.
-We’ve seen Pottery Barn Kids stockings, sleeping bags and more for under $10!
+I’ve seen Pottery Barn Kids stockings, sleeping bags, and more for under $10.

 Pottery Barn is part of The Key, the loyalty program for all Williams-Sonoma stores.
 Members get the following benefits across Williams-Sonoma stores:

 - 3% back in Rewards Dollars on qualifying purchases at any Williams-Sonoma stores, including Williams-Sonoma, West Elm, Pottery Barn Kids, and PBTeen

 - Earn and spend rewards across all Williams-Sonoma brands